What do you do? And what is most interesting about it?

 How did you get your job?

-After spending eight years in the Memphis market, I moved to Milwaukee for a main anchor opportunity at WITI-TV.
-Then, the longtime anchor at WREG-TV announced his intentions to retire, and the station called me just as my contract was about to expire at WITI.
-The timing was perfect!
+After spending eight years in the Memphis market at WMC-TV, I moved to Milwaukee for a main anchor opportunity at WITI-TV.
+Then, the longtime anchor at WREG-TV announced his intentions to retire, and WREG called me just as my contract was about to expire.
+I helped take the station to number one; a position it held until I left in May of 2017.
+A new opportunity came open across the street at WATN which gave me a managerial role with more involvement and influence in the on-air product.
+It was too good to pass-up!

 Best professional lesson learned at the J-School?

-Not to have unrealistic expectations of how far and how fast you’ll get once you graduate and the importance of a good work ethic.
+Not to have unrealistic expectations of how far and how fast you’ll advance once you graduate as well as the importance of a good work ethic.

 What would be your best advice to current students?

-Be curious about the world you live in, and don’t ever give up.
+Be curious about the world you live in, don’t ever give up, and embrace the new technology that’s changing how we do our jobs so quickly.

 What are you working on currently?